ZhaoyiLi-HekJukZaaiZyuJan/QEC-decoders/README.md

   </tr>
   <tr>
     <td>--generate</td>
-    <td>Generation mode switch.
-Do not use this option unless you want to generate training data</td>
+    <td title="This function is used by the generation code on the fly.
+Do not use this option unless you want to generate training data. ">Generation mode switch</td>
     <td>FALSE</td>
     <td>&#x2705</td>
     <td>&#x2705</td>